Skip to main content

 Prince Waikiki holds a rich history of being home to an ancient Hawaiian estuary where weary travelers once gathered for rest and rejuvenation and where the land and sea offered immerse natural resources.
 With this deep connection to the history of Oahu, Prince Waikiki is committed to not only honoring the past but establishing the future for new generations of locals and visitors alike.

 The Prince Commitment was created with this purpose in mind – support the community the same way the community continues to support us.
 And as our guests, you also contribute to this effort.
 By providing only $1 for each night of your stay, you are helping to improve Hawaii.
-The Prince Commitment is dedicated to supporting local partners that share the same core values as us, including Maui relief efforts, Sustainable Coastlines Hawaii, Make-A-Wish® Hawaii, the Honolulu Museum of Art (HoMA) and Anuenue School.
+The Prince Commitment is dedicated to supporting local partners that share the same core values as us, including, Sustainable Coastlines Hawaii, Make-A-Wish® Hawaii, the Honolulu Museum of Art (HoMA), Bishop Museum, Anuenue School, and Hawaii Theatre Center.

 We thank you for helping us support these local organizations so we can continue to perpetuate and cultivate a better Hawaii for tomorrow and beyond.